fbeeper/fMacVim/README.md

 I don't see this as another collection of dotfiles, but a practical selection of the best plugins and configs for those willing to enjoy the power of Vim on their Mac.
-Somehow I was inspired by [YADR](https://github.com/skwp/dotfiles) and [spf13-vim](https://github.com/spf13/spf13-vim), but I did not wanted to have such a big package, I wanted to **keep it even simpler**.
+I was inspired by [YADR](https://github.com/skwp/dotfiles) and [spf13-vim](https://github.com/spf13/spf13-vim), but I did not wanted to have such a big package, I wanted to **keep it even simpler**.